tneto/Fishy-Auto/README.md

 in the pslq-start.sh and fishy-create-psql-db.py there are variables set for the passwords, users etc.

 Run it and let me know how you get on.

+Sunday 30th July 2023:

+I created a folder for sample volume calculator (its called "vol-calc") Here I placed the Volume calculator samples.
+There is a simple sample GUI version and the complete text version.
+There are also a number of reference web links, the best one for the formulas etc is https://www.omnicalculator.com/other/aquarium-volume